epfl-herus/demod/docs/source/overview/index.rst

 demod's main components
 -----------------------

-This section presents the modules avialble in demod, their operation, their input and output data, and the data needed to parameterize them in case they are to be used for a specific case study other than those available.
+This section presents the modules available in demod, their operation, their input and output data, compatibility with other demod modules, the current available parameterisations and the data required to parameterise them in the event that they are to be used for a specific case study other than those available.
+For more details on their implementation, you will also find the link to the dedicated API section.

 In :numref:`model-framework`, a possible demod-based domestic energy demand model framework is reported.